Pension vs 401k: What's the Difference & Which is Better?

 Second, you'll want to embrace the mentality of starting small.
 This may sound counterproductive, but if you familiarize yourself with businesses that you have a lot of knowledge about, you'll be able to make smarter investment decisions.

-If there are stocks in the market that you already know about and expert investors are interested in, you can walk away confidently knowing that your investments are earning you the ROI you need to bolster your long-term wealth.
+If there are stocks in the market that you already know about and expert investors are interested in, you can walk away confidently knowing your money is working for you.

 Start Planning Your Retirement Today